-MIP/MIC: An abbreviation used to designate minor in possession or minor in consumption of alcohol.
+MIP/MIC.
+"MIP/MIC" shall mean an abbreviation used to designate minor in possession or minor in consumption of alcohol.

-Operator Certification: The condition of having satisfied the training requirements for administering breath alcohol tests as established by the ISPFS.
-Operator certification is valid for 2 years.
+Operator Certification.
+"Operator certification" shall mean the condition of having satisfied the training requirements for administering breath alcohol tests as established by the department.

-Operator: An individual certified by the ISPFS as qualified by training to administer breath alcohol tests.
+Operator.
+"Operator" shall mean an individual certified by the department as qualified by training to administer breath alcohol tests.